AdityaBellary/HyperVerge/README.md

     scale-out.

     k.
 Create a scale out and scale in policies.

     l.
+Create a backend.tf file to have state locking and storing of state file in S3.

+    m.
 Before running the terraform make sure to check the variables.tf file and give values accordingly.

 ## Commands to run the terraform file
     a. change directory to the web_app folder.